AfriGen-D/chiptimptation-vcf-liftover/docs/reference/test-data.md

 # Test Data Generation ​

-Reference documentation for generating and maintaining test datasets for chiptimptation-vcf-liftover development and testing.
+Reference documentation for generating and maintaining test datasets for chiptimputation-vcf-liftover development and testing.

 ## Overview ​

-The chiptimptation-vcf-liftover pipeline includes comprehensive test data for validation, development, and user tutorials.
+The chiptimputation-vcf-liftover pipeline includes comprehensive test data for validation, development, and user tutorials.
 This documentation covers how test data is generated and maintained.

 ## Pre-Built Test Data ​